AtomicSafetyHandle.CheckGetSecondaryDataPointerAndThrow

 Description

-For more information about container version numbers, see Copying NativeContainer structures.
+For more information about secondary version numbers and safe access to dynamic containers, refer to Copying NativeContainer structures.